arashabe/covid-clinical-xml-db-xquery/README.md

 The repository is organized as follows:

-- **`/scripts/`**: Includes SQL scripts used to create tables, load XML data into SQL Server, and implement triggers.
+- **`/scripts/`**: Includes scripts used to create tables, load XML data into SQL Server, and implement triggers.
 - **`/queries/`**: Contains XQuery scripts for extracting and manipulating XML data within SQL Server.
 - **`/docs/`**: Documentation on the project setup, including installation instructions and database schema.